Ilfracombe Women’s Fight Club

 WHAT AM I GOING TO TELL THEM!?!?!?

 I can’t use the ‘hibernation’ excuse, as I did that with the last one.
-I can’t say he ran away, as he’s got a tracker built by NASA.
+I can’t say he ran away, as Bench had him fitted with a tracker built by NASA.
 I can’t say he’s dead because Bench will get Aunt Vom to get a Triad to kill me.

 So I need options.

-I have killed tortoise with either flageolet beans, goat’s rue or tree bark.
+I have killed tortoise with either flageolet beans, or goat’s rue or tree bark, or buggered chicken, or bhuna.

 Or all three.

-So I’ve blown the candles out, I’m sitting in my hedge with an emergency torch
+So I’ve blown out all the candles, I’m sitting in my hedge with an emergency torch

 Yours in fearful imancipation,